Walter Lafferty: Move to Oregon

-In 1905, he was appointed special agent for the United States Department of the Interior's General Land Office in Portland, Oregon.
+In 1905, he was appointed special agent for the United States Department of the Interior's United States General Land Office in Portland, Oregon.
 He served in that position for a year before resigning to open a law practice in Portland.

 In 1907, Lafferty took a case that would define the rest of his career: representing 18 western Oregon counties against the Oregon and California Railroad to claim timber revenue from, and possession of, the O&C lands formerly granted to the railroad by the U.S. government.
 In 1870, the United States government had granted the railroad three million acres (12,000 km2) of land to build a line from Portland south to California.
 The railroad was to sell land to settlers at $2.50 an acre, but widespread abuse resulted in developers, aided by politicians, acquiring large parcels through fraudulent means in what became known as the Oregon land fraud scandal.
 Then in 1903, the Southern Pacific Railroad, which had acquired the O&C, had stopped selling the parcels altogether.
 Lafferty fought the case for years and in 1915, it ended when the U.S. government took back control of the land, paying the railroad $2.50 per acre for the land.
 Lafferty did not consider this a victory since the railroad was compensated and the state of Oregon did not get possession of the land.